-Students who wish to interrupt their studies and withdraw from the institution may get the appropriate form from the Office of the Registrar or Student Central.
+Students who wish to interrupt their studies and withdraw from the institution may get the appropriate form from the Office of Student Registration and Records or Student Central.
 A grade of "W" is assigned for all courses if a student withdraws by the published Last Day to Withdraw from a Course for each term and/or session.
 After that date, grades (A-F) will be assigned.
 Students interrupting their studies in any term may be eligible for refunds as required by law and should see their Financial Advisor.

 Students enrolled in a course supported by the Online Center may withdraw from class through the traditional close of business on Friday of week eight (8).
-Signed and approved forms must be received by the registrar's office by the traditional close of business on Friday of week eight (8) in order for the student to be withdrawn from the class and receive a "W" on his or her transcript.
+Signed and approved forms must be received by the Office of Student Registration and Records by the traditional close of business on Friday of week eight (8) in order for the student to be withdrawn from the class and receive a "W" on his or her transcript.